 The resort has a big variety of accommodations to offer for every budget.
 For your Corfu holidays you can find for your friends or family from a 3* hotels with sea views to luxury apartments and some of Corfu's best villa with swimming pools, all facing the Barbati beach and the Ionian sea.

-In Barbati you will find facilities such as water sports, boat hire and trips, restaurants of Greek and international cuisine, sunbeds and umbrellas (in some places on the beach cheaper than other spots), free parking under olive trees and a couple of great beach bars - mostly at the end of the beach.
+In Barbati you will find facilities such as water sports, boat hire and trips, restaurants of Greek and international cuisine, sunbeds and parasols (in some places on the beach cheaper than other spots), free parking under olive trees and a couple of great beach bars - mostly at the end of the beach.

 Barbati beach is annually rewarded with the EU's blue flag for the cleanness of the water and the beach facilities.